A | B | C | D | F | G | J | L | M | N | O | P | R | S | T | V | W

 default resource region

 The default resource region is selected when you create a new workspace or data collection.
-Verily Workbench will automatically keep cloud resources and environments created in the workspace within this region to help prevent unexpected egress fees.
+Verily Workbench will automatically keep cloud resources and apps created in the workspace within this region to help prevent unexpected egress fees.

 Docker